What Is Tesla Optimus? The Complete Guide to Tesla's Humanoid Robot (2025–2026)

 👉 The pattern: Every Tesla Optimus reveal has been met with hype, then skepticism, then incremental validation.
 Progress is real but slower than Musk's targets.
 As of early 2026, independent production counts suggest hundreds of units built — not the thousands originally targeted for 2025.

 This is the most important question — and the one most articles fail to answer honestly.
-Here's the verified capability picture:
+Here's the verified capability picture as of June 2026:

 Confirmed capabilities (publicly demonstrated)